Rumbaar/Electricity-Daily-Charge-HA/README.md

 ## Basic steps to expand in more detail

 1. Create a Helper - "Input Number" called "ElectrictyDaily" which is the base daily cost * 1000 (this is due to work around reducing the daily usage hack of 1W over 24 hours to have almost no impact to the total power metering).
 Refer to input_number.yaml in the files section.
+You will need to create this via the GUI, as access to the storage area for helper code isn't readily available.
+Example is for format syntax purposes.
 ```yaml
 {
   "version": 1,